Crossing Souls: Plot

+In the epilogue, Charlie, having grown old, tells the events of the game as a story to her grandchildren.
+After they leave, she activates a machine based on Matt's discoveries to send her soul to the afterlife as a girl she was back then and reunites with her childhood friends.

 Development

 Crossing Souls' storyline was largely influenced by those of the films The Goonies, E.T. the Extra-Terrestrial and Super 8, while the level design and the orthogonal view were adapted from the original The Legend of Zelda, with the animation style of the cutscenes having been inspired by Teen Wolf, Saint Seiya, He-Man and the Masters of the Universe and Teenage Mutant Ninja Turtles, all of which are items of the 1980s.
 Development on the game started in January 2014, after the final update for Fourattic's previous game, Bin This Pic: Guess the Wrong One (or Odd Pic Out), was released.
 The pre-production was first presented to the public through the TIGSource forums on 5 February 2014.
 In the forums, it was met with a positive reception, thus, development was continued and team members regularly posted development updates.
 Around March 2014, the team was running out of money, wherefore the development on the game was halted, enabling the team to create Pixel Puzzle Mania, a free-to-play puzzle video game for iOS, published by Genera Games, which was released on 29 August 2014.
 In August 2014, Fourattic partnered with Devolver Digital for a publishing deal on Crossing Souls.
 On 17 November 2014, the game was brought to Kickstarter, aiming for US$45,000.
 Devolver Digital announced that they would publish it, regardless if, and how far, the project would get funded.
 Crossing Souls was successfully funded on 13 December 2014, and the campaign ended on 17 December 2014 with a total of US$51,983 raised.
 In January 2015, using the funds raised from Kickstarter, Fourattic moved from their original attic location to a new office in Sevilla, Spain and rebooted development on the game.
 A first demo of Crossing Souls was shown off at E3 2015, from 16–18 June 2015, and at Gamelab Barcelona 2015, from 24–26 June 2015.
 As announced in December 2017, the game will be released on 13 February 2018.
 Devolver Digital announced the game was releasing on Nintendo Switch on 26 July 2018 as part of Devolver Digital's 'Summer of Devolver'.